-Computer science professors from Vietnam and the Netherlands visited Lynchburg College for two weeks in late February to create and strengthen exchange programs.
+Computer science professors from Vietnam and the Netherlands visited University of Lynchburg for two weeks in late February to create and strengthen exchange programs.

 In the meantime, three LC computer science students are studying abroad during the current spring semester at the Amsterdam University of Applied Sciences.